Idrek/FSharp.BinaryHeap/README.md

 type BinaryHeap<'a> = Core.BinaryHeap<'a>

-let shiftUp (iItem: int) (heap: BinaryHeap<'a>) : BinaryHeap<'a>
+// Move an element up the heap. let shiftUp (iItem: int) (heap: BinaryHeap<'a>) : BinaryHeap<'a>

+// Insert item in heap.
 let push (item: 'a) (heap: BinaryHeap<'a>) : BinaryHeap<'a>

-let shiftDown (iItem: int) (heap: BinaryHeap<'a>) : BinaryHeap<'a>
+// Move an element down the heap. let shiftDown (iItem: int) (heap: BinaryHeap<'a>) : BinaryHeap<'a>

-let pop (heap: BinaryHeap<'a>) : Option<'a * BinaryHeap<'a>>
+// Take an item from the heap.
+It could be None if heap is empty. let pop (heap: BinaryHeap<'a>) : Option<'a * BinaryHeap<'a>>

+// Transform an array (not commited to heap rules) to a heap.
+Items could
-let heapify (arr: array<'a>) : BinaryHeap<'a>
+// end up sorted but it's not guaranteed. let heapify (arr: array<'a>) : BinaryHeap<'a>

-let pushPop (item: 'a) (heap: BinaryHeap<'a>) : 'a * BinaryHeap<'a>
+// Push first followed by a pop. let pushPop (item: 'a) (heap: BinaryHeap<'a>) : 'a * BinaryHeap<'a>

-let replace (item: 'a) (heap: BinaryHeap<'a>) : Option<'a * BinaryHeap<'a>>
+// Pop first followed by a push.
+It could be None if heap is empty. let replace (item: 'a) (heap: BinaryHeap<'a>) : Option<'a * BinaryHeap<'a>>

-let sort (xs: seq<'a>) : list<'a>
+// Sort a sequence using a heap. let sort (xs: seq<'a>) : list<'a>

+// Find the `n` first smallest items from the collection transformed by
+// the projection function.
 let nsmallestBy (projection: 'a -> 'key) (n: int) (coll: seq<'a>) : array<'a>

-let nsmallest (n: int) (coll: seq<'a>) : array<'a>
+// Find the `n` first smallest items from the collection. let nsmallest (n: int) (coll: seq<'a>) : array<'a>
 ```